visgl/deck.gl/dev-docs/RFCs/v7.0/google-maps-integration.md

 ### How aligned should the API be with the mapbox module?

-While `MapboxLayer` from `@deck.gl/mapbox` is a wrapper of a single layer, the `DeckOverlay` class is a wrapper of `Deck`.
-The `DeckOverlay` API is designed to align with 1) the Google Maps overlay API, and 2) the Deck class.
+While `MapboxLayer` from `@deck.gl/mapbox` is a wrapper of a single layer, the `GoogleMapsOverlay` class is a wrapper of `Deck`.
+The `GoogleMapsOverlay` API is designed to align with 1) the Google Maps overlay API, and 2) the Deck class.

 This module will be much simpler than `@deck.gl/mapbox`.
 Because there is no context sharing, there is no need for WebGL state management, custom rendering order, etc. All layers are rendered once the overlay is redrawn.